Hotmoka/hotmoka/tutorial/Takamaka.md

 > `java.lang.Object` can be surprising.
 After all, any reference value can be
 > stored in such a field, which requires to verify, at run time, if the field
 > actually contain a storage value or not (see the dynamic checks, below).
-> The reason for this choice was to allow generic storage types, such as
+> The reason for this choice is to allow generic storage types, such as
 > `StorageMap<K,V>`, whose values are storage values as long as `K` and `V`
 > are replaced with storage types.
 Since Java implements generics by erasure,
 > such class will end up having fields of type `java.lang.Object`.
 An alternative